Solicitor General for Scotland

-His Majesty's Solicitor General for Scotland (Àrd-neach-lagha a' Chrùin an Alba) is one of the Law Officers of the Crown, and the deputy of the Lord Advocate, whose duty is to advise the Scottish Government on Scots Law.
+His Majesty's Solicitor General, also known as the Solicitor General (Àrd-neach-lagha), is one of the Law Officers of the Crown, and the deputy to the Lord Advocate.
+The Lord Advocate's duty is to advise the Scottish Government on Scots Law alongside the Solicitor General for Scotland.
 They are also responsible for the Crown Office and Procurator Fiscal Service which together constitute the Criminal Prosecution Service in Scotland.

 Together with the Lord Advocate, the Solicitor General for Scotland is one of the senior legal advisors to the government in Scotland.
 Whilst the Solicitor General for Scotland supports the Lord Advocate in their functions, the Solicitor General may also exercise their statutory and common law powers when necessary.